-- a tree will be considered as having been accidentally felled into a filter strip if techniques of directional felling were used in an attempt to fell the tree away from the filter strip or an attempt was made using some other method (such as using a mechanical harvester) to fell the tree away from the filter strip; - 2. it is intended that a tree will be removed from a filter strip only if the tree will produce at least one timber product that is not low quality timber or pulp grade timber.) - 19A.
+- 1. a tree will be considered as having been accidentally felled into a filter strip if techniques of directional felling were used in an attempt to fell the tree away from the filter strip or an attempt was made using some other method (such as using a mechanical harvester) to fell the tree away from the filter strip; - 2. it is intended that a tree will be removed from a filter strip only if there are reasonable grounds for believing that the tree will produce at least one high quality timber product (see clause 18A of Part 2A of the approval for definition of "high quality timber product").) - 19A.
 Where a log is removed from a filter strip, the log furrow produced by this extraction must be: - a) infilled with soil; or - b) drained onto a stable surface capable of handling concentrated water flow.

-At least 70% ground cover must then be achieved within 5 days of the creation of the furrow. - 19B.
+At least 70% ground cover must then be achieved within 5 days of the creation of the furrow.

+19B.
 Seventy percent ground cover must be achieved on all disturbed soil surfaces in a filter strip within five days of the creation of the disturbance.
-This level of ground cover must not be achieved by the addition or spreading of gravel or rock.
-Note the following techniques, or a combination of them are examples of how 70% ground cover may be achieved: - a. retain at least 70% existing ground cover; - b. retain or respread slash and logging debris over at least 70% of the disturbed soil surface: or - c. provide artificial ground cover in order to achieve 70% ground cover within the disturbed area using geotextile or erosion control mats) - 19C.
-State Forests must document the location of and date on which the tree was accidentally felled into the filter strip and the date and type of remedial work completed to comply with 19A and 19B.
+Ground cover must not be achieved by the addition or spreading of gravel or rock.

+(Note: The following techniques, or a combination of them, are examples of how 70% ground cover may be achieved:

+- a) retain at least 70% existing ground cover; - b) retain or respread slash and logging debris over at least 70% of the disturbed soil surface; - c) provide artificial ground cover in order to achieve 70% ground cover within the disturbed area, using geotextile or erosion control mats.) - 19C.
+State Forests must document the location of and date on which the tree was accidentally felled into the filter strip and the date and type of remedial work completed to comply with conditions 19A and 19B. - 20.
+Machinery must not enter a filter strip, except for the purpose of constructing or using a road crossing, extraction track crossing or snig track crossing.